ZeroOrI/UpdatingWiki/readme.md

 **After discussion can't be continued  Manabe from Class C calls out to Karuizawa, asking about her encounter with Rika Morifuji, another Class C student.
 Manabe claims that Karuizawa has pushed Rika out of the line at a cafe, then asks Karuizawa to go and apologise to Rika.
 Karuizawa denies and claims she doesn't know anything, but retorts when Manabe tries to take a picture of her to confirm with Rika.
 During their confrontation Ibuki expresses his displeasure about actions of Manabe.
 As Manabe becomes more suspicious, Karuizawa turns to Machida for help, who tells Manabe to stop forcibly taking photos of Karuizawa and that it would be better to talk with Rika to confirm the story.
 Manabe eventually withdraws.** [24](#24change)

 **Situation gets worse when after meeting is over exhausted Kei accidentely steps on Manabe's foot.
 Even when Kei appologized, Manabe didn't accept it and only shouted at her.** [25](#25change)

+**At second meeting becomes obvious that Karuizawa's current behaviour is very stange.
+She doesn't act as usual self.
+And the reason for that she is no more at the top of hierarchy.** [26](#26change)

+**Kiyotaka realises that she has been acting differently than usual.
+Kiyotaka then chases after Manabe and her friends in Class C. He calls out to them when they reach the elevator and mentions Karuizawa.
+This grabs their attention and Kiyotaka lies that he saw Karuizawa pushed over their friend at the cafe and wants to give them a heads up.** [27](#27change)

+**Kiyotaka becomes more and more curious about Karuizawa, and he dicides to talk about her with Suzune.
+He wonders about Kei's secret self**(#28change)

+**The first person who came at third meeting was Kei.
+She wanted to avoid contact with Manabe and other girls.
+Next person who came after her was Ayanokoji.
+She started to talking on phone ignoring him.** [29](#29change)

 After one of their group meetings, Kiyotaka and Teruhiko saw Kei getting dragged into the emergency stairs and getting confronted by Manabe and others.
 Manabe was still confronting Kei about the incident that happened to Rika, but Kei was being stubborn and neglected the fact that she pushed Rika.
 As the argument got heated up, Manabe and others lost their patience and started making physical contact with Kei.
 Though they began by shoving her shoulder, even this caused Kei to show strange symptoms for her, breathing raggedly and curling into a fetal position.
 Manabe and her friends then proceeded to grab Kei's hair and forcefully pulled Kei up, and saying that they wanted to hit Kei's face.
 This act of physical bullying really caused Kei to lose her previous arrogance and attitude, causing her to begin to shake and tear up to the point where the previous Karuizawa Kei seemed nothing more than a façade.
 Before the situation could turn even worse, ~~Teruhiko~~**Yukimura**, who couldn’t bear to watch it anymore, came to interrupt them.
 The situation did not get better until Kiyotaka said that he saw a teacher and said it was better for them to leave.
 Manabe and others left, and Kei recovered.
 She then brushed off ~~Teruhiko~~ **Yukimura**, who showed concerns, and told him and Kiyotaka not to let anyone know about this.